systers/vms/docs/Installation Guide.md

 Once the VM download has completed, upon boot, it may ask you to choose an `Available bridged network interface`.
 The first option will work in most cases.

 You may come across a message that says `default: Warning: Remote connection disconnect.
 Retrying...` This message means that the VM is still booting up which is why we cannot establish a connection with it.
 It is normal to wait on this message for a few minutes (~5 minutes in my case) before we are able to get a connection to the VM.
 You may need to wait a few minutes until you get a message saying `default: Machine booted and ready!`.

+You might be prompted for the virtual machine login and password.
+Enter "vagrant" as login and "vagrant" as password.
+After this the Virtual Machine will be booted completely and the command prompt appears.

 File syncing will work properly after you receive this message: `default: Mounting shared folders`.
 Please wait for this message before proceeding to the next steps.